Deploy a Matrix Server

 3. Enter the room address: #roomname:otherchapter.org.

-The chapter lead of the other server will need to set the room to allow federation (it is allowed by default for invite-only rooms if you are invited).
+The chapter lead of the other server will need to set the room to allow federation (allowed by default for invite-only rooms if you are invited).

 Disabling Federation